Did you know that you can get your credit score and see your credit report for free?

 - Identity verification

 As we mentioned above, once you’ve requested a copy of your credit report, you’ll find a detailed history of your credit usage inside.
-When you’ve made transactions or opened accounts with them, your lenders and creditors should send your information to both TransUnion and Equifax.
 Each account will be listed in your credit report, identified by a number and a letter.

 Example of a Candian Equifax credit report (click here for more information).